This check engine light page is meant to be a helpful resource for car problems related to this troublesome light.

 clear codes.
 The second article is about common code numbers and

 Bookmark or share this page with a friend.
 Come back to read the updated articles.
-Learn more about diagnosis and repair for individual codes and common car engine light problems.
-If you don't want to read through a bunch of free automotive stuff for an answer you can learn about the reliable car repair help service I am a part of!
-Or just post your question.
+Learn more about repairing individual codes and common car engine light problems.
+If you don't want to read through a bunch of automotive articles for an answer, you can learn about the reliable car repair help service I'm a part of.

 This article discusses the two possible ways to clear the codes from your computer.
 Find out more about the mechanic recommended check engine light reset procedure.

 This next link will lead you to a list and descriptions of the most commonly found OBD II failure codes.
 Also I talk about the check engine light codes I have seen the most of recently.